joinpursuit/AC_4_Web/units/fundamentals/lessons/conditionals/conditional_JS.md

 ```

 The value `true` above can be substituted with any expression that evaluates to `true`, such as `'cat' === 'cat'` and `2 > 1`.
-A code block will also run if the conditional can evauate to a truthy value such as:
+A code block will also run if the conditional can evaluate to a truthy value such as:

 ```js